 People have also said they feel the presence of Anne while staying in the room.
-Sheets have been tugged by an unseen force, the sobs of a woman crying have emanated from the dark corners of room 204 after the lights go out.
+Sheets have been tugged by an unseen force, the sobs of a woman crying have emanated from the dark corners of Room 204 after the lights go out.
 It is no wonder that people who come to Savannah hoping for an encounter with a ghost ask to stay in room 204.
 Those hoping to have an encounter with the ghost they call Anne are not often let down.

 Well, it turns out there was an Anne who lived there, Anne Powers.
 This is also the name of the Anne who is mentioned in the story.
 So, is it possible that this is the Anne who was mentioned in the story?
 Unfortunately, history doesn’t seem to support it.

 Anne Powers lived to be in her 80′s.
-Until her time of death, she resided at 128 Lincoln Street, where the 17Hundred90 is located now.
+Until the time of her death, she resided at 128 Lincoln Street, where the 17Hundred90 is located now.
 She is mentioned in the 1920 census as being 78 years of age.
-If you go back and look at an earlier census, they show Anne has lived at that address for a long time, since the 1890 census.
-Her husband also lived there, Patrick.
+If you were to go back and look at an earlier census, it reports that Anne had lived at that address for a very long time, since the 1890 census.
+She lived there with her husband, Patrick.
 At the time of the 1920 census, he was 82 years of age.